 The Brahms Hall has seating for 600, ochre columns, and a ceiling where barely a space remains untouched by paintbrush and gold paint.
 The effect is a glorious mix of Hellenic and Renaissance styles.

-Elsewhere on the tour, you also see a bust of the legendary pianist Clara Schumann, who gave the very first performance in the Brahms Hall back in 1870.
+Elsewhere on the tour, you also see a bust of the legendary pianist Clara Schumann, who gave the very first performance in the Brahms Hall back on January 19th, 1870.

-Impressive though that room is, it’s merely the appetiser to the main course.
-The famous Großer Musikvereinssaal concert hall fits around 2000 people inside and hosts, for example, the New Year’s Concert.
+Impressive the Brahms Hall may be, but it serves merely as the appetiser to the main course: the famous Großer Musikvereinssaal concert hall fits around 2000 people inside and hosts, for example, the New Year’s Concert.

 Huge golden caryatids lead up via columned arches to the fabulous ceiling, where Apollo and the nine muses look down over giant chandeliers onto the audience below.
 Busts of great composers line the sides: Beethoven, Haydn, Mozart and their ilk.